Amardeep Maroli

 ⚠️ Important — Educational Use Only

-All security testing techniques, vulnerability examples, and hacking methods discussed on this blog are for educational and ethical purposes only.
+All security testing techniques, vulnerability examples, hacking methods, and interactive challenges discussed or hosted on this site are for educational and ethical purposes only.
 Always obtain written permission before testing any system you don't own.
 Unauthorized access to computer systems is illegal under the Indian IT Act 2000 (Sections 43 & 66) and international laws.
-This blog does not encourage or endorse any illegal activity.
+This site does not encourage or endorse any illegal activity.

 0 Comments